 Engaging and Memorable

-Complete PowerPoint slides model letter formation and joins through animations, allowing children to practise along before applying.
-No prep or planning needed.
+Animated slides model each letter and join, so children can practise along before applying.

 Open and Go